1and1/oneandone-cloudserver-sdk-dotnet/README.md

 # .NET SDK
 This guide will show you how to programmatically perform common management tasks using the .NET SDK for the 1&1 REST API.

-For more information on the 1&1 .NET SDK see the [1&1 Community Portal](https://www.1and1.com/cloud-community/).

 ## Table of Contents

 * [Overview](#overview)